Traveling with a family member with severe food allergies or dietary restrictions can be challenging.

 Speaking from personal experience (my son has a life-threatening nut allergy and my husband is allergic to milk), before booking a vacation, I spend the majority of my time researching food allergy policies, contacting restaurants and reading reviews.

 If you’ve ever been on a cruise before, you’ll know that there is no shortage of delicious foods and dishes to try.
 There’s sit-down restaurants like the main dining room, midnight buffets, free room service, specialty restaurants, and fast food counters.

 As a family with several different food allergies, a cruise vacation is one of the easier trips to plan.
 Major cruise lines – including those that we consider the best family-friendly lines – make dining and food safety a top priority.

-We’ve cruised with Disney, Royal Caribbean, Carnival and Princess and have found that they all take food allergies seriously.
-Norwegian is the only line we have not sailed with yet but we have other family members with food allergies give them the thumbs up when it comes to staying safe on a cruise vacation.
+We’ve cruised with Disney, Royal Caribbean, Norwegian, Celebrity, Carnival and Princess and have found that they all take food allergies seriously.
+They all get the thumbs up when it comes to staying safe on a cruise vacation.

 We’ve found that more often than not, cruise staff will go out of their way to accommodate all passenger dietary needs – whether it be a food allergy or special dietary request.
 However, food allergy and special dietary policies vary among cruise lines.
 Below is a chart we’ve put together about managing food allergies on five family-friendly cruise lines.